 Patti and Ava

-With this in mind, we explored Patti’s feelings about Ava’s big feelings, especially worry.
-And Patti told me that when Ava was young she was worried about everything.
-“It was so frustrating and irritating,” Patti said.
-“I thought the best thing to do is just ignore it, and I guess that’s where I went wrong.”
+With this in mind, we explored Patti’s feelings about Ava’s food anxiety.
+Patti told me that when Ava was young she was worried about everything.
+“I wanted to have compassion for her, but the truth is I couldn’t always handle her worries,” Patti said.
+“I thought the best thing to do is just ignore it and try to move on with our day, hoping for the best.”

 Prepare yourself first

-Before you can help your child with their food anxiety, it’s important to calm your own nervous system.
+Before you can help your child with their food anxiety, itโs important to calm your own nervous system.
 As mammals, our children seek us for co-regulation.
 That means that if our emotional state is relatively calm and confident, our children are more likely to be soothed.

 You have to calm yourself to calm your child